LivJH/Alcohol-Flag-/README.md

 ## Guide to the R script: steps to the analysis and methods

-Prior to analysis, we create a dataset and manually review each free-text field, assigning it a label based on whether we think it is alcohol-related or not.
+Prior to analysis, we take our dataset and manually review each free-text field in it, assigning a label based on whether we think it is alcohol-related or not.

 We split the data into 80:20 ratio: 80% is our training data and 20% is our testing data